-The Bitcoin Ponzi scam that won't go away
+The bitcoin Ponzi scam that won't go away

 Both Eyeline's old website and the newer WealthBoss iteration list R&D Global as the company's true name.
 While the WealthBoss website has no named contact details, Lee Oakey, Kerry Stockton and Michael Faust are listed as admins for the company's official Facebook group.

-But the real person in charge of it all appears to be a man called Dan Putnam, who is helped along by these so-called Ponzi pimps.
+But the real person in charge of R&D Global appears to be a man called Dan Putnam, who is helped along by these so-called Ponzi pimps.

 In a number of promotional YouTube videos, the 45-year-old Putnam admits to being the CEO and founder of WealthBoss/ Eyeline Trading.